sheishijun/Hydro-SE-Bench/README.md

 - **Level**: Difficulty level (Basic Conceptual Knowledge, Engineering Applications, Reasoning and Calculation)
 - **Type**: Question type (Single-choice, Multiple-choice)

-For detailed format specifications, see [Evaluation Tool Documentation](hydrobench-eval/README.md#文件格式要求).
+For detailed format specifications, see [Evaluation Tool Documentation](hydrosebench-eval/README.md#file-format-requirements).

 ## 🤝 Contributing

 Contributions and improvements are welcome!
 If you have questions or suggestions, please submit an Issue or Pull Request.

+For detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## 📝 License

-[Add license information here]
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-**HydroBench** - Professional Evaluation Dataset for Water Conservancy and Hydropower Domain
+**HydroSEBench** - Professional Evaluation Dataset for Water Conservancy and Hydropower Domain